Allianz Parque: Partnerships

 To organize events, from small conferences to large concerts, AEG hired Susan Darrington, former vice-president of the CenturyLink Field, largest stadium in Seattle, home field for the Seattle Seahawks and Seattle Sounders FC, for the position of general manager of the arena.
 Darrington will have primary responsibility for raising revenue for the Allianz Parque, with the initial goal of attracting about 300 events per year.

-Inauguration

-The first official game at Allianz Parque was held on November 19, 2014, between Palmeiras and Sport Recife in the Brazilian Série A, when hosts Palmeiras lost to Sport Recife 0–2.
-The first official goal of the stadium was scored by Ananias.
+In 2019, Allianz partnered with sanctioned Chinese state-owned video surveillance company Dahua Technology.